orhun/personal-blog/content/introducing-tuitar.md

 We can't parse these MIDI files during runtime though.
 512kb RAM, remember?
 </q>

-Yup, that’s why I parse them during build time and simply ship them as a part of the firmware for now.
+Yup, that's why I parse them during build time and simply ship them as a part of the firmware for now.
 I know I know… I can do so many other things instead (e.g. this ESP32 device has Wi-Fi and Bluetooth).
-But remember, I’m still prototyping!!! (if you believe that)
+But remember, I'm still prototyping!!! (if you believe that)

 Parsing MIDI files looks like this: